How Much Does Ceiling Repair Cost?

 Pros:

-- Repairing unsightly cracks can improve the room's appearance
+- Can improve the room's appearance

 Cons:

-- Even if the fundamental cause of the foundation movement is fixed, there's still a potential that the fissures will widen
+- Even if the cause of the foundation movement is fixed, there's still a potential that the fissures will widen

 - It will be necessary to redesign the entire ceiling